emb-riscv/specs-markdown/memory-map.md

 ## The system control blocks

 There are two control blocks, one providing control and status registers common for the entire device, and one providing control and status registers for the current hart:

 | Base | Top | Description |
 |:-----|:----|-------------|
 | 0xF000'0000 | 0xF000'XXXX | the Device Control Block (DCB) |
 | 0xF100'0000 | 0xF100'XXXX | the Hart Control Block (DCB) |

-(preliminary, may be moved to higher addresses)
+Each hart has its own separate control block; all HCBs map to the same address, the internal logic being able to distinguish between them based on the ID of the hart requesting access;
+thus each hart can access only its own hart control block.

+(the addresses are preliminary, need more work to find a solution easy to decode)